 On the other hand, many of the events in the Hotel Stories are inspired by tales I have been told by hoteliers.
-Examples include the customer producing a dead rabbit from her pocket in The Swedish Woman; how Chateau d’Yquem and foie gras are used to win a contract in Hotel Corona; and the morality policy introduced by Mr Smith himself in Mr Smith Sees Red.
+Examples include the customer producing a dead rabbit from her pocket in The Swedish Woman; how fine wine and foie gras are used to win a contract in Chateau d’Yquem; and the morality policy introduced by Mr Smith himself in Mr Smith Sees Red.

 Other inspirations come from my own experience.
-Francois, the sleazy diving instructor in Seven Ukrainian Girls, was based on a gentleman running a scuba course I attended in Fuertaventura.
+Francois, the sleazy diving instructor in Sausages, was based on a gentleman running a scuba course I attended in Fuertaventura.
 I think Francois gets what he deserves.
 Some readers say his fate is too harsh – please tell me what you think!

 The hole in the ground where the secret police headquarters used to be in The White Blouse resembles a building site next to a hotel I visited in Central Asia.

-As for the idea of importing young, vivacious animateurs to liven up a sleepy beach resort, as in Seven Ukrainian Girls – I’ve seen it happen at Club Med and elsewhere.
+As for the idea of importing young, vivacious animateurs to liven up a sleepy beach resort, as in Sausages – I’ve seen it happen at Club Med and elsewhere.

 How to read the Hotel Stories